blinkysc/winerosetta2/README.md

 ### Installation and Usage

+1. Compile both the EXE and DLL versions of WineRosetta2
-1. Place `WineRosetta2.exe` in the same directory as your `wow.exe` executable
+2. Place both `WineRosetta2.exe` and `WineRosetta2.dll` in the same directory as your `wow.exe` executable
-2. Simply run `WineRosetta2.exe` (no command-line arguments are needed)
+3. Run `WineRosetta2.exe` (no command-line arguments are needed)

 The tool will automatically locate and launch the `wow.exe` file in the same directory.
 It does not accept any command-line arguments.

+**Important**: Both the EXE and DLL files must be present in the same directory for proper functionality.

 This is particularly useful for World of Warcraft Classic versions running on Apple Silicon Macs (M1-M4) through Wine, where Rosetta 2 translation issues can cause crashes.

-### As a DLL

-You can also compile WineRosetta2 as a DLL and inject it into an existing process:

-1. Compile with the `BUILD_AS_DLL` flag
-2. Use your preferred DLL injection method

 ## How It Works